Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 Yes.
 JavaFX creates a scroll bar that's always the same wee size by default.
 If you'd like, you can set the size of the scroll bar using the `setVisibleAmount` method, but this is not required, and it is tricky to get right.

 As an aside, if you get really excited about scroll bars (who wouldn't be?), you can write your own scroll bar using one of Java FX's rectangles, and setting the arc properties on the rectangle to get rounded corners.
 You can use this functionality to create a fancy minimalist scroll bar (just a dark-grey rounded rectangle on the right side of the screen), and register mouse properties so that dragging the scroll bar changes the position of the text.
 This is entirely a fun experiment, and *not* something you should turn in with your assignment, because it will break the grading of your assignment.

+#### I'm getting an error from JavaFX that says duplicate children were added.
+What does this mean?

+This error is happening because you're adding the same Node object to the root twice.
+For example, suppose you do something like:

+    Text t1 = new Text("h");
+    root.getChildren().add(t1);

+Now, if you change t1 and try to add it again:

+    t1.setText("hi");
+    root.getChildren().add(t1);

+The second call will throw an error, because JavaFX recognizes that t1 is already in children.
+JavaFX displays all of the nodes that are children of root, or children of children of root, and so on.
+If you change a node that is already reachable from root (e.g., in the example above, if you change the string stored in t1), JavaFX will update the displayed text automatically.
+If you want to add another piece of text to root, you should do something like:

+    Text t2 = new Text("my new text");
+    root.getChildren().add(t2);

 Acknowledgements
 ------------